-Hensley&Cook is a business advisory service and corporate service provider with offices in the Seychelles, Cebu, Philippines, and Dubai, United Arab Emirates.
+Hensley&Cook is a business advisory service and corporate service provider with offices in the Seychelles, Singapore, Cebu (Philippines), and Dubai (United Arab Emirates).
 We help clients to examining the legal framework, implication on tax, availability of finance, market potential and the risks factors involved to start up a business or do their estate planning.
 In our solutions we follow high ethical and moral values with strict compliance to tax and other legal requirements.

 Hensley&Cook offers a highly professional company formation and administration service based on best practice and streamlined processes.
 Our multicultural and multi-lingual team of experts makes sure, that the incorporation processes run smoothly and within the promised timeframe, but still follows stringent and comprehensive compliance checks and processes.